joycegoh22/data_portfolio/README.md

 ---

-## 4. SQL
+## 4. SQL Queries on Customer Orders

-This folder contains two SQL queries that demonstrate my ability to write clear, correct SQL for analytics use cases.
+This folder contains two SQL queries that demonstrate my ability to write clear, correct SQL for analytics use cases, based on a data set of customer orders

 ### Query 1 — Geospatial Customer Targeting

 **File:** `queries.sql` (section: Geospatial zip ranking)

-This query identifies the **top 3 postal codes by number of distinct orders** within 100 km of a reference location (e.g., a store or warehouse).
+This query identifies the **top 3 postal codes by number of distinct orders** within 100 km of a reference location.
 It joins `Customer`, `Zips`, and `Orders`, computes geodesic distance using `ST_DISTANCE_SPHERE`, filters by radius, aggregates orders by postal code, and ranks the results.

 ### Query 2 — Running Total Revenue Over Time